-- Photo ids such as a driver’s license or passport and proof of address
+- Photo identification such as a driver’s license or passport and proof of address

-- May require a letter from your accountant
+- They may require a letter from your accountant

 What banks could I look at?

-You can apply for a bank account from most banks.
-You can choose a bank such as HSBC or an online bank such as Starling.
-If you are ever unsure, check with your accountant.
+You can apply for a business bank account from most banks.
+You could choose a traditional high street bank or an online bank.

 Apply for appropriate insurance